IX - Policy Statements

 - Clarkson supports the principles of academic freedom and free inquiry and expression in the online environment as well as in the classroom.
 This freedom must however be balanced with the responsibility not to infringe on other rights of individuals.

 - Acceptable use of shared information technology facilities follows the same standards of common sense, courtesy, and restraint that govern the use of other public facilities.
-Clarkson regulations IX-L Sexual Harassment Policy and IX-R Cultural Diversity Policy also apply to the online environment.
+Clarkson regulations IX-N Sexual Misconduct Policy and IX-T Cultural Diversity Policy also apply to the online environment.
 Acceptable use requires users to be ethical and respectful of the rights of others and of the diversity of the University community, and to maintain a climate which does not interfere with the studies, work or living environment of any members of the Clarkson community.

 - Acceptable use of information facilities respects individuals' rights to privacy and to freedom from threats, intimidation, harassment and unwarranted annoyance.